Book Projects

 Eds.
 Dominique Bauer, Jill Cornish, Alexandre Dubois, and Kathryn A. Haklin

-Manuscript currently under review with Amsterdam University Press for the Spatial Imageries in Historical Perspective series.
+Manuscript currently under review with Routledge for the Spatial Imageries in Historical Perspective series.

 Image: Georges-Félix Garen, Embrasement de la tour Eiffel.
 1889.
 Paris Musées, Public Domain.